orkes-io/docs/docs/sdks/java.md

 ## Hello World Application Using Conductor

-In this section, we will create a simple "Hello World" application that executes a "greetings" workflow managed by Conductor.
+In this section, we will create a "Hello World" application that executes a "greetings" workflow managed by Conductor.

 ### Step 1: Create Workflow